andrewacashner/hearingfaithms/chapters/chapter-3.md

 *tres a tres*, two for *dos a dos*, and one for *uno a uno*.

 At the phrase *y aguardan tiempo oportuno* ("and they await the opportune time,"
 m.
-60), Padilla shifts meter signature, returning to ternary meter.
+60), Padilla shifts meter signature again, returning to ternary meter---in Spanish terminology, a new *tiempo*.
 The 1672 music treatise of Lorente says the term *tiempo* can denote both the meter and the symbol that sets the meter.
 [@Lorente:Porque, bk.
 2, 149]
-After the time signature C3 (or CZ), then, Padilla begins a new lilting rhythmic pattern that creates a sense of arrival in a new *tiemo*.
+After the time signature C3 (or CZ), then, Padilla begins a new lilting rhythmic pattern that creates a sense of arrival in a new "time."
 He abruptly halts this movement at the end of the phrase, *quien antes del tiempo fue* ("the one who was before time", mm.
 63--65).
 As Christ is "the first and the last" (Rv 1:17), this halt is fitting.
-Thus, since Christ existed before all time theologically, Padilla puts this phrase "before the time signature" musically.
+Since Christ existed before all time theologically, Padilla puts this phrase "before the time signature" musically.

 The musical conceits in the next lines of poetry shift the focus from rhythm to melody, as the poem uses solmization symbols: *por el signo a la mi re, puestos